santokhsdg/MelanomaDetection/README.md

 - Augmentor - version 0.2.10

 ## Acknowledgements
-Thanks to ISIC for providing a well-structured dataset
+Thanks to ISIC for providing a well-structured dataset.

 ## Contact